 - Assist individuals in developing a plan to live alcohol and drug free.

 - Provide additional counseling and case management services through videophone appointments.

 - Consult with treatment providers about interpreting needs.

 - Assist in finding interpreters for Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 - Advocate for additional services or accommodations when necessary.

-If you have questions, know someone who needs assistance or would like to receive help, please contact one of the following people:
+If you have questions, know someone who needs assistance or would like to receive help, please contact:

 Project Coordinator/SARDI Program